Squamish Lil’wat Cultural Centre

 Suzanne Johnston Studio Gallery

-This gallery has an eclectic selection of fine art from both Canadian and international artists.
-You’ll find paintings, glass-blown works, and bronze sculptures, some depicting nature and wildlife, while others might be cityscapes or other contemporary subjects.
-Telephone: 604.938.6233
+This large gallery has an eclectic selection of fine art from both Canadian and international artists.
+The gallery offers paintings, glass-blown works, and bronze sculptures, depicting a range of subjects including nature and wildlife, cityscapes and other contemporary subjects.
+The … Read More

 Whistler Contemporary Gallery